 Even in instances where couples follow the law, donors often attempt to claim the child as their own.
 This is why it is imperative to consult a family law attorney before conceiving a child.

-Should my partner and I go through adoption process or obtain a judgement of parentage?
+Should my partner and I go through the adoption process or obtain a judgment of parentage?

 California Statutory Forms for Assisted Reproduction

 Here are the following forms designed to protect you and your partners’ legal parental rights based on your unique situation: